KenKundert/inform/doc/index.rst

 utilities directly to the user in real time.
 It is not confined to only logging events, but instead can be used anywhere the normal Python *print* function would be used.
-In effect, *Inform* allows you to create and use multiple print functions each of which is tailored for a specific situation.
+In effect, *Inform* allows you to create and use multiple print functions each of which is tailored for a specific situation or task.
 This of course is something you could do yourself using the built-in *print* function, but with *Inform* you will not have to embed your print functions in complex condition statements, every message is formatted in a consistent manner that follows normal Unix conventions, and you can control all of your print functions by configuring a single object.

 Installation